kilroy-code/distributed-security/README.md

 ### Library Installation and Declaration

-The distributed security code is available as a Javascript module:
+The distributed-security code is available as a Javascript module:

 ```
 # Installation in terminal:
 npm install @kilroy-code/distributed-security
 ```

 For development and local experiments, this module can be imported directly into application Javascript code served at an `https` or `locahost` domain.
-However, for production use, distributed security prevents keys from being copied or exported by keeping them in a "software vault" that prevents access from [phishing or XSS attacks](docs/risks.md).
+However, for production use, distributed-security prevents keys from being copied or exported by keeping them in a "software vault" that prevents access from [phishing or XSS attacks](docs/risks.md).

 To do this, it is necessary to host the module via `https` at a *different origin* than the rest of the application.
 (This creates a distinct ["browsing context"](https://developer.mozilla.org/en-US/docs/Glossary/Browsing_context) that isolates the code and data.)
 For example, an application could be at `store.example.com`, and the distributed-security code could be hosted at `vault.example.com`: